Coffee production: Milling

 The final steps in coffee processing involve removing the last layers of dry skin and remaining fruit residue from the now-dry coffee, and cleaning and sorting it.
 These steps are often called dry milling to distinguish them from the steps that take place before drying, which collectively are called wet milling.

 Hulling

 The first step in dry milling is the removal of what is left of the fruit from the bean, whether it is the crumbly parchment skin of wet-processed coffee, the parchment skin and dried mucilage of semi-dry-processed coffee, or the entire dry, leathery fruit covering of the dry-processed coffee.
 Hulling is done with the help of machines, which can range from simple millstones to sophisticated machines that gently whack at the coffee.

 Polishing

 This is an optional process in which any silver skin that remains on the beans after hulling is removed in a polishing machine.
 This is done to improve the appearance of green coffee beans and eliminate a byproduct of roasting called chaff.
-It is described by some to be detrimental to the taste.
-By raising the temperature of the bean through friction which changes the chemical makeup of the bean.
+It is described by some to be detrimental to the taste because it raises the temperature of the bean through friction, which changes the chemical makeup of the bean.